build-on-aws/content/posts/a-gentle-intro-to-transformer-and-gen-ai/index.md

 #### 1. Zero-shot Prompting

 **Zero-shot prompting** is that you don't provide any examples to the LLM model.
-It's like you asking a question to a chatbot, and get an answer.
+It's like you are asking a question to a chatbot, and getting an answer.
 It's simple and easy to start, but it may not perform well with accurate/relevant/factual response.
 If zero-shot prompting doesn't work well, consider using **few-shot prompting**.